stratworld/strat/docsSrc/markdown/User Guide/Building Sources.md

 ## Match

 Match is a function that can tell if a subscriber's pattern matches the event.
 Like emit, match is injected into sources that do not provide their own, and can be implemented by source authors directly.
 The standard match function does some basic structural type matching based on the value of the event and pattern.
-Standard match returns a map that indicates if a match occured:
+Standard match returns a map that indicates if a match occurred:

 ```js
 {